Authorization

 RestifyApplicationServiceProvider

-is booted, this will define the gate, will load repositories and make the auth routes macro.
-You have the full control over this provider. -
+is booted.
+This will define the gate, will load repositories and make the auth routes macro.
+You now have full control over this provider. -

 The